diakdezso/ssh_toolkit/readme.md

 - ssh-pro-config.py
 - ssh-toolkit_pro.py

 2.)
-Now you can generate you json config files with ssh-pro-config.py
+Now you can generate your json config files with ssh-pro-config.py

 3.)
 Enjoy!:)